Angel Haze: Personal life

 Wilson is pansexual and agender.
 They have said: "People talking about me, like, 'I'm glad there's an actual woman of color representing queerness and pansexuality, someone who is like me in the spotlight.'"
 In 2015, Wilson noted that in an interview with BuzzFeed that they identify as neither male nor female and explained, "I feel like my agenderness and my gender identity have evolved".
 In 2016, they told the Evening Standard that they preferred he/him or she/her pronouns, expressing their feeling that, when reading articles about themself, "I sound like four people when I get written about as 'they.'
 It drives me crazy ...
 If you call me 'him' or 'her,' it doesn't matter to me.
 I don't consider myself of any sex.
 I consider myself an experience."
 Wilson has since begun using they/them pronouns.

 In an interview with The Guardian, Wilson stated that, "Love is boundary-less.
 If you can make me feel, if you can make me laugh—and that's hard to do—then I can be with you."
-In 2014, Haze was in a relationship with model Ireland Baldwin.
+In 2014, Wilson was in a relationship with model Ireland Baldwin.
 The two broke up a year later.

 Wilson recorded a cover of Macklemore's "Same Love," which chronicled their own personal experiences.
 They opened up about their struggles with family over sexuality and growing up LGBTQ.
 In a 2017 Billboard interview they stated, "When I was young … I didn't understand what was going on.
 I didn't understand that I could be attracted to men and women at the same time."

 In 2015, Wilson began working on a body image project titled "The Naked Eye" incorporating nude photographs and interviews of people with body dysmorphia.
 The project aims to create a conversation about conventional and mainstream beauty standards.

 Wilson is self-taught in the Cherokee language.
 They also self-identify as two-spirit.